SJRussell/DigitalEmbryoExplorable/README.md

 An interactive, self‑contained web app that visualizes early human embryo development (zygote → blastocyst).
 Users can scrub through developmental stages, inspect lineages and gene expression, and toggle simple in‑silico perturbations to see plausible outcomes.

+This POC demonstrates core concepts from the larger Digital Embryo Platform vision, focusing on the essential interactive visualization and perturbation capabilities that will form the foundation of the full three-panel research interface.

 Non‑goals for the MVP: no user uploads, no backend/database, no analytics; this is a teaching and vision‑casting tool.

 ## Quick Start